 When you sustain an injury at work, you could face a very challenging road to recovery.
 Depending on how and why your injury occurred, you may need to file a civil claim after resolving your initial claim for workers’ compensation benefits.
 Unfortunately, there is no promise that your workers’ compensation claim will be resolved swiftly without dispute.
 Having an experienced North Carolina workers’ compensation attorney assist you with your claim will significantly improve your chances of securing fair compensation for your damages.

 Ayers, Whitlow & Dressler knows how devastating a workplace injury can be and the legal challenges many injured North Carolina workers face in their recovery efforts.
-If you are unsure of your rights under the labor laws of North Carolina, we can review everything about your situation and let you know how our firm can assist you.
+If you are unsure of your rights under the labor laws of North Carolina, a Charlotte work injury lawyer can review everything about your situation and let you know how our firm can assist you.
 Contact us today and schedule a consultation with an attorney you can trust.